 One or multiple business models?

-There can either be different business models or one business model, with several sub-business models.
-These sub-business models have each different value propositions, with different users, different market segments and different revenue streams.
-All players in the field have to be identified in order to choose the most suitable business model.
+The revenue model of a DIH is anticipated to include multiple business models to provide support innovation in the DIH clients.
+Adopting multiple business models can also contribute to making optimal use of the infrastructure and expertise embedded in a DIH.
+These business models each have different value propositions, with different users, different market segments and different revenue streams.
+All players in the field have to be identified in order to choose the most suitable business model(s).

 How to develop business model?

 The different business models and underlying activities can be presented in a number of ways.
-An example is the Business Model Canvas (Osterwalder, A., and Y. Pigneur , 2013) which provides a template for developing business models.
+An example is the Business Model Canvas (Osterwalder, A., and Y. Pigneur & al 2010) which provides a template for developing business models.